 Are cold air intakes worth the money?

-In general, cold air intakes are a good investment if you are looking for a way to improve your car’s gas mileage or performance.
+Cold air intakes are a good investment to improve your car’s gas mileage or performance.

 Yes.
 A heat shield is typically required for a cold air intake, as it helps to protect the air filter from engine heat.